 A maturity default is a special kind of troubled loan.
 Private lenders may see many causes of problem loans, but among the most common is something going wrong towards the end of the loan, such as a property not selling.

-Whatever the problem is, it keeps the borrower from making the final balloon payment that fulfills the loan.
-And since borrowers don’t typically have enough cash on hand to cover that expense, it results in a default on a loan that, until then, had been repaid faithfully and according to the terms of the loan contract.
+Whatever the problem is, it keeps the borrower from making the final payment that fulfills the loan.
+As such, these borrowers don’t typically have enough cash on hand to cover that expense.
+This results in a default on a loan that, until then, had been repaid faithfully and according to the terms of the loan contract.

 In this case, a borrower may turn to the lender for help in resolving a maturity default.
 The borrower may ask the lender to extend the “expiration date” of the loan.
 Bay Mountain Capital is willing to consider this solution for qualified borrowers for a fee.

 When facing a maturity default, the best thing for a borrower to do is to reach out to Bay Mountain Capital as soon as you know there’s going to be a problem.
 Communicating with us frequently is key, so that when a problem arises, we have the full knowledge to help you make the right decisions.

 Why Troubled Loans Exist

 Marking a loan as a problem can appear harsh but it’s in the best interests of the borrower and the lender, even if it’s hard to see it that way when it happens to you.
 Picking up on the early warning signs of problem loans and flagging them because of missed payments sets in motion a process that gives your account extra attention from your lender.
 The goal is an early intervention that staves off losses on both sides, leaving recoverable assets.
 If not addressed, a problem loan can cause future financial headaches for the borrower through ruined credit and for the lender with a poorly rated portfolio and no cash to continue making loans to new borrowers.